mhismail/vpc-docs/pred-correction.md

 # Prediction-correction

-Prediction correction is easily implemented using the `pred_corr` argument.
-The following command will perform the prediciton-correction and also plot the observed data:
+An explanationo of prediction-correction and why it is sometimes necessary is provided in [this article by Bergstrand et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3085712).
+Prediction correction is implemented in this package using the `pred_corr` argument to the `vpc()` function.
+For example, the following command will perform the prediciton-correction and also plot the observed data:

     vpc (sim = sim, obs = obs, pred_corr = TRUE, show=list(obs_dv = TRUE, obs_ci = TRUE))